 03 of 05

-The right tile can beautify a bathroom, but faux wood can turn up the spa appeal.
+The right tile can beautify a bathroom, but faux wood can turn up the spa appeal as shown in this shower from Wendi at H2O Bungalow.
 Elements of nature–faux though they may be–have a calming effect.
-This is why many spa designs incorporate wood, greenery and water.
+This is why many spa designs incorporate wood, greenery, and water.

 These tiles are also a great way to unify your home design.
 Using flashes of consistent material from one space to another is a designer secret, and faux wood is one of the most popular tiles in the industry.
 Incorporate wood accents in each room on varied scales for a unified atmosphere.